alconost/nitro-dev/source/index.html.md

   "volume": 4
 }
 ```
-This endpoint sends the text for translation and creates a list of orders.
+This endpoint sends the text for translation and retrieves the information about created order(s) by this request.

 ### HTTP Request